-g) Attainment and completion of the intra-Community market.
+- g) Attainment and completion of the intra-Community market.
 This is a permanent task of European policy.
 The EPP therefore calls for immediate abolition of all non-tariff, administrative, fiscal and technical trade barriers.
 This also includes a swift end to subsidization of whole branches of industry by the Member States, which is contrary to the Treaties.

-be degressive in nature.

-h) Utilization of European research, development and innovation capacity must be improved considerably with the aid of more intense economic cooperation.
+Subsidies and aid must always be subject to a time-limit and be degressive in nature. - h) Utilization of European research, development and innovation capacity must be improved considerably with the aid of more intense economic cooperation.
 Catching up with the world-leaders in electronics and telecommunications, in particular, is a prerequisite for lasting economic recovery.

-budgetary resources is essential in this respect.

-- Issue of a European loan to launch a European investment programme, in particular in the field of alternative energy and raw material sources, and to improve the environment and infrastructure. - j) Consistent implementation of the "Mediterranean Plan" adopted by the European Parliament so as to assist in eliminating disparities within the Community and bring about an improvement in the economic structure of the Mediterranean area. - k) The Community must make greater efforts to protect the environment and improve the quality of life.
+Further progressive development of Community financial and budgetary resources is essential in this respect. - i) Issue of a European loan to launch a European investment programme, in particular in the field of alternative energy and raw material sources, and to improve the environment and infrastructure. - j) Consistent implementation of the "Mediterranean Plan" adopted by the European Parliament so as to assist in eliminating disparities within the Community and bring about an improvement in the economic structure of the Mediterranean area. - k) The Community must make greater efforts to protect the environment and improve the quality of life.
 In this respect, only a coordinated programme, backed by Community measures, answers to the new economic requirements, especially in the field of energy saving, housing and rural planning.